 The Keelie.
 London, Hale, 1978.

-Note: Crime Fiction Bibliography lists Hugh Munro as one of the authors behind the house name Jason, which was used on a series of hardboiled crime novels featuring the character J. C. Jason.
+Note: Crime Fiction Bibliography lists Hugh Munro as one of the authors behind the house name Jason, which was used on a series of hardboiled crime novels featuring the character J. C. Jason, but these have no connection with the author of Clutha.
 Munro set all his novels in Glasgow, bar one which took place in Italy (Get Clutha); Jason was a world traveller whose adventures had titles like High Litre Lolita, Honolulu Slay Ride and Three's a Shroud.
-They were published in 1958-59 by Webster of Sydney, Australia, and I cannot for the life of me see a connection.
+They were published in 1958-59 by Webster of Sydney, Australia.